Cherreads

 "What is P.A.C.I.F.I.C.?"
 Will asked.

 "Protected Autonomous Continuity Installation for Future Integrated Civilization," Elias said.
 "A bunker.
 Subterranean mega-city.
-The elites bought their way in before the System dropped — paid for the right to lock the doors and sit in comfort while the surface rewrote itself."
+The elites bought their way in before the System dropped.
+They paid for the right to lock the doors and sit in comfort while the surface rewrote itself."

 "How long have they been down there?"

 "Long enough to have infrastructure.
 Supply chains.
 A military arm."
-Elias's voice carried the clinical detachment of someone reading from a document they'd memorized against their will.
+Elias's voice carried the clinical detachment of someone reading from a document they had memorized against their will.
 "Long enough to run out of certain things they need."

 Will waited.